feedhenry-raincatcher/raincatcher-core/README.md

 ## About RainCatcher

-RainCatcher is a Workforce Management platform with the main focus on delivering a set of modules and user interface for mobile developers who would like to integrate WFM features into their application.
+RainCatcher is a Workforce Management platform with the main focus on delivering a set of modules and user interface for mobile developers who want to integrate WFM features into their application.

-RainCatcher consist of the following layers:
+RainCatcher can be divided into following areas:

 - **Workforce Management framework** that provides mobile and website framework for building Workforce management solutions on top of all supported user interfaces.